 Cash equivalents and money market instruments have two advantages: liquidity and accessibility.
 Those benefits make them ideal for short-term investing.

 Investors classify money market instruments as current assets, meaning they usually expect to sell them within one year.
 This asset class represents cash in the form of physical currency, like coins.

 While they are liquid assets, they also have a set market price.
 They also compare well to other asset types since companies with cash equivalents are usually better able to pay debts.

 Just make sure to shop around for the best GIC rates in Canada before pulling the trigger.
-Our top choice is EQ Bank because it has no fees, a low minimum deposit requirement of $100, and flexible terms ranging from 30 days to 5 years.
+Our top choice is EQ Bank because it has no fees, a low minimum deposit requirement of $100, and flexible terms ranging up to 10 years.

 Commodities and Real Estate

 Commodities, combined with the real estate asset class, are tangible assets.
 While these two asset class categories are similar, they function differently.

 Both involve owning a physical asset.
 For example, when you own real estate, you own a home that you may rent to tenants.
 Buying commodities, in comparison, can mean owning livestock or metals like gold and silver.

 Tangible assets have much higher liquidity than other assets, like bonds.
 They often survive inflation, meaning they can prove excellent long-term investments.
 Given how many types of commodities and real estate you can find, they’re also a great way to diversify your portfolio.

 Futures, Options, and Forex